 There are some that believe social investing can trace its roots back to the Religious Society of Friends, better known as the Quakers.
 As far back as 1758, the Quakers prohibited members from participating in the business of buying or selling humans.
 Today, we often see religious institutions at the forefront of social investing.

-Estimates from the Social Investment Forum indicate there are about $3.6 trillion in assets attributed to socially responsible investments in 2012.
+Estimates from the Forum for Sustainable and Responsible Investment indicate there are about $30.7 trillion in assets attributed to socially responsible investments in 2019.
 This includes over 250 mutual funds and accounts held by individual investors and communities.

 It also appears that SRI is slowly becoming a force to be reckoned with in the financial community: